mukesh007thakur/DB2-LUW/db2_distinct_vs_groupby_analysis.md

 Logically and mathematically, **both queries produce identical result sets and identical row counts**, including identical handling of `NULL` values.
 However, in real-world IBM Db2 environments—especially involving **multi-table joins, massive datasets (millions/billions of rows), and Database Partitioning Feature (DPF / MPP) architectures with multiple Multiple Logical Nodes (MLNs)**—the physical execution mechanics diverge drastically.

 While a query with multiple joins and `DISTINCT` may take **10–15 minutes**, rewriting it with `GROUP BY` often finishes in **a few seconds**.
-This post explains the architectural reasons, examines actual Db2 Explain plans, and breaks down why `GROUP BY` scales significantly better in large distributed database topologies.
+This post explains the process flow, examines actual Db2 Explain plans, and breaks down why `GROUP BY` scales significantly better in large distributed database topologies.

 ---